 Our LTIP consists of restricted awards, performance awards, share settled performance awards and share settled restricted awards issued pursuant to our shareholder approved Share Award Incentive Plan and cash settled incentive awards issued pursuant to our incentive award plan.
-A summary of these plans is provided in "Schedule "B"-Summary of Share Based Compensation Plans".
-The principal purposes of these awards are to: (i) attract and retain the qualified staff that Baytex requires; (ii) promote a proprietary interest in Baytex; and (iii) focus management of Baytex on operating and financial performance and long-term total shareholder returns.
+A summary of these plans is provided in "Schedule "B" - Summary of Share Based Compensation Plans".
+The principal purposes of these awards are to: (i) attract and retain the qualified staff that Baytex requires; (ii) promote a proprietary interest in Baytex; and (iii) focus management of Baytex on operating and financial performance and long-term total shareholder

-Performance awards entitle the holder to be issued the number of common shares or cash equivalent designated in the performance award multiplied by a payout multiplier, which can range from 0 to 2, with such common shares to be issued on dates determined by the HRC Committee.
-The issue dates are typically one third every twelve months following the grant date and the payout multiplier is dependent on the performance of Baytex relative to corporate performance measures for a particular period.
+Performance awards entitle the holder to be issued the number of common shares or cash equivalent designated in the performance award multiplied by a payout multiplier, which can range from 0 to 2.
+The issue dates are determined by the HRC Committee and are typically one third every twelve months following the grant date and the payout multiplier is dependent on the performance of Baytex relative to corporate performance measures for a particular period.

 Each performance share award has three vesting periods equal to one-third of the total grant, plus an adjustment to account for the payment of dividends (if any) from the grant date to the applicable vesting date.
 On vesting in the first year following the grant, the number of shares issued is determined by multiplying the number of shares underlying the portion of performance award vesting by the payout multiplier for the most recently ended year.
-On vesting in the second year following the portion of the performance award vesting by the average of the payout multipliers for the two most recently ended years.
-On vesting in the third year following the grant, the number of shares issued is determined by multiplying the number of shares issued is determined by multipliers for the two most recently ended years.
-On vesting in the third year following the grant, the number of shares issued is determined by multipliers for the two most recently ended years.
-On vesting in the third year following the grant, the number of shares issued is determined by multiplying the number of shares issued is determined by multiplying the number of shares issued is determined by multiplying the number of shares issued is determined by multiplying the number of shares underlying the portion of the performance award vesting by the average of the payout multipliers for the three most recently completed years.
+On vesting in the second year following the grant, the number of shares issued is determined by multiplying the number of shares underlying the portion of the performance award vesting by the average of the payout multipliers for the two most recently ended years.
+On vesting in the third year following the grant, the number of shares issued is determined by multiplying the number of shares underlying the portion of the performance award vesting by the average of the payout multipliers for the three most recently completed years.
 For performance awards granted prior to 2023, the payout multiplier is the score determined pursuant to the LTIP scorecard, which can range from 0 to 2, and then rounded to the nearest of: 0.0, 0.5, 1.0, 1.5 or 2.0.
 For performance awards granted during 2023 and later, the payout multiplier is no longer rounded and will be the result determined by the LTIP scorecard, which can range from 0 and 2.
+To see the calculation of the payout multipliers applied to the 2022, 2023 and 2024 performance awards which vested in 2025 go to "Calculation of Payout Multipliers".